jack11wagner/DataWranglingProject/README.md

 **Project Description:**

-- WebScraping data from Retrosheet.com
+- WebScraping data from Retrosheet.com using Beautiful Soup

-- Performing data cleaning and adding new columns to create new databases with scraped data
+- Performing data cleaning and adding new columns to create a database with scraped data

 - Categories: